0foo/study_notes/rhcsa/topics/resource_management/device_management.md

         * lists all usb devices
     * lspci
         * lists all pci devices
+        * pass -k for co-oresponding kernel modules
     * lsscsi
         * lists all scsi devices
     * lscpu
         * Processor details
         * show proc/core hardware info
         * can view the number of cores in system
+    * `ls -l /dev`
+        * can view most devices in the /dev directory
+        * Output:
+            * Permissions
+            * Owner
+            * Group
+            * Major Device Number
+            * Minor Device Number
+            * Timestamp
+            * Device Name
+    * can view a ton of system info with dmidecode